S-Humble/S-Humble/README.md

 My name is Sam and I am in the process of retraining to start a career in data science and python development.

 ## What am I working on?
-I am currently enrolled in the HyperionDev Data Science bootcamp with the aim of entering a data science career after working as a Geography and computer science teacher in the UK.
+I am currently enrolled in the HyperionDev Data Science bootcamp with the aim of entering a data science or python dev role after in September 2024, after working as a Geography and computer science teacher in the UK.

 ## What is my main interest?
 I have an interest in sustainability and earth science.
 I would like an opportunity to develop my coding and data science skills in this field and want to get to a point where I am able to produce purposeful output that empowers people.